gvwilson/thirdbit/src/fiction/in-heck/index.md

 The bots dropped him unceremoniously on the concrete and scuttled, slithered, or rolled away.
 He clambered angrily to his feet.
-"Thanks," he muttered to Dockety as the bot came up beside him.
+"Thanks for your help," he muttered to Dockety.

 "You are welcome,"
 the bot replied.

-The room was an improvised workshop.
+The room was a workshop.
 Mismatched tables stood against the walls, each piled high with salvaged parts and misshapen scraps of metal.
 Pulleys hung from the ceiling on cables and chains